 All instruments and utensils tested were sterile at the completion of the cleaning process.

-The Surgical Instrument Washer Decontaminator using the proper sequence of treatments, and a combination enzyme detergent lubricating cleaning concentrate, is a valid replacement for the conventional Washer Sterilizer.
-Surgical instrument washers and washer disinfectors, that are properly designed, can deliver sterile medical devices at the completion of the washing cycles.
-The proper sequence of surgical Instrument washer disinfector cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.
-An example of proper cycle washing temperatures:
+Surgical instrument washers and washer disinfectors, that are properly designed and use disinfector temperatures, can deliver sterile medical devices at the completion of the washing cycles.
+The proper sequence of surgical Instrument washer disinfector temperatures and cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.

 - cold water pre wash cycle: ambient to 95 F, 35 C

 In the United States manufacturers of surgical instrument washers are not approved by the FDA to market their products as "washer disinfectors", however, many of the surgical instrument washers are manufactured to produce the times and temperatures that can effectively deliver disinfected surgical instruments.
 Automated surgical instrument washer decontaminator disinfectors can safely contain within their chambers the cleaning-decontamination-reprocessing functions, removal of debris, and contaminated aerosols.
-It has been demonstrated that a properly designed surgical instrument washer decontaminator and washer disinfector, that is used to the manufacturer’s specifications, will consistently and repeatedly remove all microorganisms from surgical instruments.
-Surgical instrument washers and medical washer disinfectors should be used in accordance with the manufacturer’s direction for use, to secure the most consistent and efficacious results.
-Worker safety and reprocessing efficacy can be compromised by violating the manufacturer’s recommendations.
+It has been demonstrated that a properly designed surgical instrument washer decontaminator and washer disinfector, used to the manufacturer specifications, will consistently and remove all microorganisms from surgical instruments.